-Candidates electing to qualify for the degree under Option ii. must write a comprehensive examination.
-The comprehensive examination shall examine the candidate's ability to relate the area of specialization to the area of the core studies.
+Candidates electing to qualify for the Degree under Option iii must write a comprehensive examination.
+The comprehensive examination shall examine the candidate's ability to integrate and apply material from all coursework completed during study for the Degree.
 The candidate may be required to appear for an oral examination.

 The comprehensive examination shall normally be constructed and evaluated by an examining committee of three examiners, at least two of whom shall be faculty members of the School of Human Kinetics and Recreation appointed by the Dean on the recommendation of the Director of the School.